jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 * The complete source code for these examples is available on [GitHub](https://github.com/jpotts/alfresco-developer-series).
 * Official documentation for both Enterprise Edition and Community Edition is available at [docs.alfresco.com](http://docs.alfresco.com/).
 * [Share Extras](http://share-extras.github.io/) has many examples of deeper Share customization.
-* The [Search-related pages](http://wiki.alfresco.com/wiki/Category:Search) on the Alfresco wiki provide query examples using both Lucene and XPath.
 * The [Apache Chemistry Home Page](http://chemistry.apache.org/) has examples and source code that works with CMIS.
 * See [“Getting Started with CMIS”](http://ecmarchitect.com/archives/2009/11/23/1094) on [ecmarchitect.com](http://ecmarchitect.com) for a brief introduction to CMIS.
 The [Alfresco CMIS](http://cmis.alfresco.com/) page is also a great resource.
 And there is now a [CMIS book](http://www.manning.com/mueller/) availaible.
-* For deployment help, see [Packaging and Deploying Extensions](http://wiki.alfresco.com/wiki/Packaging_And_Deploying_Extensions) in the Alfresco wiki.
-* For general development help, see the [Developer Guide](http://wiki.alfresco.com/wiki/Developer_Guide).
-* For help customizing the data dictionary, see the [Data Dictionary](http://wiki.alfresco.com/wiki/Data_Dictionary_Guide) wiki page.
 * If you are ready to cover new ground, try another [ecmarchitect.com](http://ecmarchitect.com) tutorial in the [Alfresco Developer Series](http://ecmarchitect.com/alfresco-developer-series).